Health Information

 Purchasing a Pet?

-If you are purchasing a Finnish Lapphund pup to be a desexed pet, the possibility of your pup being a prcd-PRA or GSD II Carrier should not cause any alarm whatsoever.
-It is totally irrelevant, because it will never develop the disease, (as it also carries the Normal gene).
+If you are purchasing a Finnish Lapphund pup to be a desexed pet, the possibility of your pup having a 'Carrier' status for either prcd-PRA or GSD II Carrier should not cause any alarm whatsoever.
+It is totally irrelevant, because it will never develop the disease, (as the puppy also carries one Normal gene).
 The only time Carrier status is a factor is if the dog in question is being considered for breeding.
-In that case, a 'Carrier' must be mated only to a Clear dog to avoid producing Affected puppies.
+In that case, a 'Carrier' of a recessively inherited condition (meaning a pair of the mutated genes is needed to manifest in disease) must be mated only to a Clear dog to avoid producing Affected puppies.
 It is easy to let one bad allele that we can test for become much bigger in our decision making than all the unknowns that we can't test for.
 It's also easy to highlight that one bad allele, for which a test is available and to forget that every dog carries a multitude of bad alleles that we can't test for.

 If it were not for the assistance of Pet Owners, a lot of the research would not get off the ground, as the numbers just arent definitive without you.